A Bayesian approach to out-of-sample network reconstruction: INTRODUCTION

-Link prediction is an active research line within the broader field of network science.
+A similar perspective can be adopted to approach \emph{link prediction}, an active research field within the broader one of network science.
 Close in scope to network reconstruction~\cite{ReconstructionMethods2018}, link prediction targets specific connections, aiming to uncover missing ones and predict those most likely to emerge in the future~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}.
-Such an issue is relevant in many research areas, such as those concerning socio-economic and financial networks: knowing the structure of the commercial partnerships between firms or of the financial exchanges between banks is, in fact, relevant for a number of reasons, such as quantifying the risk associated with the propagation of a shock~\cite{bardoscia_physics_2021,ReconstructingFirmLevelInteractionsDutchInputOutputNetwork2022,mungo_reconstructing_2023}.
+Such an issue is relevant in many research areas, such as those concerning socio-economic and financial networks: knowing the structure of the commercial partnerships between firms or of the financial exchanges between banks is, in fact, relevant for a number of reasons, such as quantifying the risk associated to the propagation of a shock~\cite{bardoscia_physics_2021,ReconstructingFirmLevelInteractionsDutchInputOutputNetwork2022,mungo_reconstructing_2023}.
 Link prediction algorithms rank unconnected node pairs on the basis of a \emph{score}: while some methods rely on purely structural information, others admit external information as well.

 The simplest framework to carry out link prediction includes the so-called \emph{similarity-based} algorithms: scores, here, are induced by some measure of similarity between nodes; to this aim, \emph{local}, \emph{quasi-local} or \emph{global} information - such as the degree, the degree of common neighbours or the length of paths connecting any two nodes - has been employed~\cite{Zhou_2021,lu_link_2011,santucci_missing_2026}.